-And here are two waterproof cameras to avoid
+And here are four waterproof cameras to avoid

-The worst waterproof cameras from our testing capture very poor-quality images and video, plus they're not as simple to use as you would expect.
+The waterproof cameras that fared worst in our testing capture very poor-quality images and video, plus they're not as simple to use as you would expect.
 We've seen some models with poor build quality that capture photos that are fuzzy and with inaccurate colours, and feature treacle-like shutter speeds.
 Make sure you're not stuck with an inferior model.

 Worst waterproof cameras

 When selecting a waterproof camera, you have to be mindful of what you want to do with it before making your choice.
 The more you want from your photos or video, the more options you will need from your camera.
 Also, waterproof models can be more expensive than other compact cameras so only choose the features you need to stick within your budget.
 Below are some key criteria worth bearing in mind before your next purchase: